JedenWeb/Plupload/README.md

         // Configuring uploader
         $uploader->createUploader()
-                 ->setTempUploadsDir(WWW_DIR . '/plupload511/tempDir') // Where should be placed temporaly files
-                 ->setToken("ahoj") // Resolves file names collisions in temp directory ->setOnSuccess(array($this, 'tests')); // Callback when upload is successful: returns Nette\Http\FileUpload
+                 ->setTempDir(WWW_DIR . '/../temp') // Where should be placed temporaly files ->setOnSuccess(array($this, 'tests')); // Callback when upload is successful: returns Nette\Http\FileUpload

         return $uploader->getComponent();
     }

-See the code for more intel...